 How many attendees come to the conference?

-While the conference generally has 200-250 registered attendees, breakouts have 10-30 per session.
+Last year, the conference had over 300 registered attendees, breakouts have 10-75 per session.

 As a presenter you will receive ONE complimentary registration.
 The registration will be in your name and valid for the entire conference.
 Sleeping rooms are available at the group rate, but are not provided as part of presenting.
 Please note, we DO NOT offer complimentary registrations to co-presenters.
 They will need to register at either member/non-member rates.